-When Grace was about 10, I began seeing the man who would eventually become Grace and Caroline’s step-dad.
+When Grace was about 10, I began seeing the man who would eventually become Grace and Caroline’s stepdad.
 My oldest child was out of the house at college, and my second oldest was at the end of her last semester of high school and not home much between school, work, and extracurriculars, so the new relationship did not impact them directly.
 Because Grace had no relationship with her biological father, I was open to finding that traditional family unit for her.

-I recall a time Grace and I had gone to a restaurant with him (before we were married) and his three children.
-We ordered a plate of cheese fries for the table, which Grace loved.
-His children descended upon the plate like vultures.
-Grace, who had been taught to take some and put them on her plate just sat back – and got none.
+I recall a time Grace and I had gone to a restaurant with him, before we were married, and his three children.
+We ordered a plate of cheese fries, which Grace loved, for the table.
+His three children descended upon the plate like vultures.
+Grace, who had been taught to take some and put them on her plate just sat back and got none.
 And she said nothing about it.
 The event is not significant in itself, but it is indicative of how Grace handled things for years and years.
 She just stuffed emotions and thoughts very far down inside her somewhere.
 And being around these other children who were very loud, and very different than we were was a challenge.

 Grace found out about the wedding on the actual day that it happened, about 5 hours prior.
 It was going to be just the children present with us and conducted in the pastor’s office.
 She had a basketball game that morning and when I told her the news before her game, she was miserable.
 I had to pick her up early from the game and she cried almost the whole time during the short ceremony.
 In a small office, with few people, you can imagine how hard this was to overlook.
 We went to celebrate that afternoon with the whole family, and she perked up only a little.
 Even using the word “perked” is a little strong.

 Grace was a child who did not do well with change at this time.
-If you told her in advance of an impending change – she would worry.
-If you told her right before the event, or the change, then less time to worry – but less time to adjust.
-It was hard to know which way to go with her, however – stepdad was insistent, and Ephesians 5:22-24.
-Caroline was a happy child regardless, and while she was surprised, she was definitely eager for the wedding day adventure.
+If you told her in advance of an impending change, she would worry.
+If you told her right before the event, or the change, then less time to worry but less time to adjust.
+It was hard to know which way to go with her, however stepdad was insistent, and Ephesians 5:22-24.
+Caroline was an outwardly happy child regardless, and while she was surprised, she was eager for the wedding day adventure.

 Grace now has to mow the front and back yard.
 As she starts the front yard, he and I get into a discussion about her being rude to him and disrespecting him.
 I wasn’t present for whatever was said when he pulled up and told her to mow, right as she was finishing the flower beds.
 I told him I had already made arrangements with both girls for chores and plans that day.
 He again reiterated more chores are not bad, and, Ephesians.
 At this moment, Grace comes walking back in the house.
 She is clearly pleased with something that has just happened, and is heading upstairs to her room:

 So, Grace got down in the grass on hands and knees and started looking for this nut.
-I did not want to get into a discussion with stepdad about why we can’t just use another nut in front of Grace because I knew she would take advantage of the division in us.
+I did not want to get into a discussion with stepdad in front of Grace about why we can’t just use another nut because I knew she would take advantage of the division in us.
 Instead, I got down in the grass with her and started looking myself.
 In tears, and on all fours, Grace tells me that there is no way we can find the nut in the entire back yard.
 Stepdad sees Grace trying to communicate with me and I am trying to be both the good wife and helpful mother.
-We were on hands and knees for possibly 45 minutes, in the southern summer sun, when I asked to talk to him inside the house.
+We were on hands and knees for possibly 30 minutes, in the southern summer sun, when I asked to talk to him inside the house.
 Grace stayed outside in the grass looking for a nut.

 I asked him why we couldn’t just use another nut I might have in the garage.
 He said the issue wasn’t that the nut was hard to replace, but that she had just walked in the house like she was relieved of the chore.
 I understood that issue entirely – but had no idea that was what the point of this exercise was.
 I would have explicitly told her she needed to take ownership of the problem since it was her chore, and then helped figure out what a solution was.
 But in my mind, and in Grace’s, I understood the big problem to be that we had to find this particular nut!
 He and Grace wound up having to go to the hardware store to get a new nut, came home, put it on, finished mowing.
 Meanwhile, the other 4 children were at varying stages of playing around and of total incompleteness of their tasks because all attention had now fallen to Grace’s chore.
 Grace had missed the opportunity to go out with her friends because of the mowing ordeal, so she stayed at home.

-An additive to our situation was that stepdad thought he could come into our home, take charge and demand respect; his way of parenting was the only right way.
-I think many new step-parents fall into this imaginary world of thinking that as soon as they say “I do” - everyone in the house does as well.
-And it takes time.
+I think many new stepparents fall into this imaginary world of thinking that as soon as they say “I do,” everyone in the house does as well.
+It takes time.
 And you don't demand respect.
-This aspect of the story is entirely too long to go into here but know that this dynamic exacerbated anything that was going on in the home with Grace.
+This aspect of the story is entirely too long to go into here but know that this dynamic exacerbated what was going on in the home with Grace.

-The counselor Grace was seeing pointed out to him that his analogy of disciplining Grace the way you would a horse, by applying pressure, was not accurate.
+The counselor we were seeing pointed out to him that his analogy of disciplining Grace the way you would a horse, by applying pressure, was not accurate.
 Grace was not a horse; he did not see the difference in disciplining however, saying the principles were the same.
-Despite all of the above, I do believe he wanted to help; he was simply unable to get beyond the most literal interpretation of Ephesians 5:22-24 and his own arrogance of having all the answers.
+Despite all of the above, I do believe he wanted to help; he was unable to get beyond the most literal interpretation of Ephesians 5:22-24 and his own arrogance of having all the answers.